PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     connection.Close();
 \end{lstlisting} \

 To execute stored procedures from the webapp a command needs to be created with the name of the procedure as it's construction parameter.
-Next the commands *CommandType* needs to be set as *CommandType.StoredProcedure* to flag it as a procedure.
+Next the commands \lstinline!CommandType! needs to be set as \lstinline!CommandType.StoredProcedure! to flag it as a procedure.
 Finally to set the variables of the procedure the same approach as using placeholders is done.
 Parameters are added to the command and given a value.
 Procedures are then executed the same way as normal SQL statements, with or without a query depending on the fact of data being selected.
+Listing 2.11 describes this process on the example of creating a circular geofence.

 \begin{lstlisting}[caption=Creating a command of a procedure and setting the variables, label=lst:adoProcedure, language={[Sharp]C}]
     SqlCommand cmd = new SqlCommand("createCircle", connection);